 We trust doctors and medical professionals with our health, our welfare, and our lives.
-However, doctors who acted negligently or recklessly when practicing can harm their patients.
-The Institute of Medicine (IOM) reported that 98,000 medical malpractice-related deaths were reported in 2009.
+However, doctors who act negligently or recklessly when practicing can harm their patients.
+The Johns Hopkins patient safety experts estimate that there has been more than 250,000 medical malpractice related deaths per year.

 The injuries suffered by patients when doctors and other hospital staff are negligent are often life-altering and severe.
 One medical mistake can create a major impact on the patient’s life and the lives of their loved ones.
 When you are injured through the negligence of a medical professional, it is important that you seek a qualified and experienced lawyer, one that will have your best interest in mind.

 Los Angeles Lawyer for Medical Malpractice in California